PolyhedraZK/proof-arena/README.md

 # Proof Arena

-In recent years, there's been a lot of work on new zero-knowledge (ZK) technologies.
-We're excited to introduce Proof Arena, a platform for testing ZK algorithms that values fairness and detailed data.
-We invite everyone to help out by adding new tasks and algorithms.
+In recent years, there's been significant advancement in zero-knowledge (ZK) technologies.
+We're excited to introduce Proof Arena, a platform for benchmarking zero-knowledge (ZK) algorithms with a focus on fairness and comprehensive data.
+We invite the community to contribute by adding new tasks and algorithms.

-With the success of projects like ZCash and zkRollups/zkEVM, many new open-source ZK projects have appeared.
-However, benchmarking these projects has been a challenge.
-Some projects share impressive numbers without enough details for others to reproduce the results.
+With the success of projects like ZCash and zkRollups/zkEVM, many new open-source ZK projects have emerged.
+However, benchmarking these projects has been challenging.
+Some projects share impressive numbers without providing sufficient details for result reproduction.

-Let's use performance on CPU, GPU, and EVM to find the best algorithms, not just claims on social media with misleading numbers only.
+Let's use performance on CPU, GPU, and EVM to identify the best algorithms, rather than relying on potentially misleading claims on social media.

 ## Goals